per1234/EtherEventQueue/README.md

   - Type: char
 - Returns: none

-`EtherEventQueue.senderIP()` - get the IP Address of the sender of the most recent event. availableEvent() must be called first.
+`EtherEventQueue.senderIP()` - get the IP Address of the sender of the most recently received event.
 - Parameter: none
 - Returns: IP Address of the sender of the most recent event
   - Type: IPAddress